rolling-scopes/rsschool-app/docs/features/cv.md

     - `Email` - email address
     - `Skype id` - skype id
     - `Telegram public name` - Telegram public name (contained in the link to Telegram after `t.me/`)
-    - `LinkedIn username` - LinkedIn username (contained in thelink to the user's profile in LinkedIn)
+    - `LinkedIn` - link to the user's profile in LinkedIn
     - `Locations` - locations where the user is able to work (3 locations can be added, each from a new line, the extra ones will be truncated)
     - `Github username `- the github id of the account that user wants to show to the employer (it may differ from the one used for authentication in RS School App)
     - `Website` - a link to a website (with a portfolio, some profile etc.)